pewpewlive/ppl-ships/README.md

 7. It is recommended that you make the ship face to the right.
 8. You can look at the pre existing folders inside the repository as an example of what you should upload.

-If these requirements were'nt concise enough, ask us questions in the Official PewPew [Discord Server](https://discord.gg/czubEGgbWJ).
+If these requirements weren't concise enough, ask us questions in the Official PewPew [Discord Server](https://discord.gg/czubEGgbWJ).

 ## The Basics
 Example of a file that defines a mesh: